As a busy working mom, I get it. You have a lot on your plate right now. But trying to manage to have time for yourself only seems like a luxury.

 We always underestimate how much time we have and how much we can get done in just a short period of time.
 So if you’re getting started with any sort of habit, what I recommend using is a concept called habit stacking.

 Habit stacking is building new habits from old habits.
-Start by identifying a current habit you already do each day and then stack your new behavior on top.
+Start by identifying a current pattern you already do each day and then stack your new behavior on top.

 For instance, you want to lose 10 pounds.
 Instead of setting yourself up for failure trying to go on a restrictive diet, start habit stacking.